 Wisdom teeth are the third molars and the last ones in the series of teeth.
-If they erupt, they come out at the age of 16 to 24 years old.
+If they have enough space to erupt, they would come out at the age of 16 to 24 years old.
 They can be very useful for chewing if they are well aligned.
-However, in most cases, they do not come out completely, staying impacted in the jaw and should be extracted.
+However, in most cases, they do not come out completely, staying impacted in the jaw and therefore should be extracted.

 Origin of the Expression “Wisdom Teeth”

 It is thought that those teeth are called “wisdom teeth” because they appear in the mouth very late, much later than the other teeth, at an age where people have more wisdom than when they were children, when all the other teeth erupt.